Parodied in Film Film Film, showing how at the end of the production, there is little left of writer's original work.

 According to the commentary on the extended edition DVD, the creative team behind Underworld was pressured by the studio to keep Viktor a sympathetic character throughout, and have Lucian be a straight villain.
 (One wonders what would have actually happened in said meddled-with movie, since that would have negated the story and the bulk of the action.)
 The writing/directing team luckily prevailed, keeping the revelation of Lucian as a sympathetic figure and Viktor as a lying murderous jerk.

-Brazil is considered one of the more prominent examples of Executive Meddling in recent years, so much so a whole book has been written on how much Universal screwed Terry Gilliam over.
+Brazil is considered one of the more prominent examples of Executive Meddling in recent years, so much so a whole book, The Battle Of Brazil, was written by the LA Times' film critic, Jack Matthews, on how much Universal screwed Terry Gilliam over.
+A documentary based on the book hosted by Matthews appears on Criterion's home video releases.

 The film's original screenplay, which was written by Brian Clemens, was deemed too intense by Disney; the company hired first Rosemary Anne Sisson and then Gerry Day to revise it.